rabbitmq/rabbitmq-objc-client/README.md

    github "rabbitmq/rabbitmq-objc-client" ~> 0.10.0
    ```

-   Run carthage, for example in a new project:
+   Run Carthage, for example in a new project:

    ```
    carthage bootstrap